How to Sterilize Baby Bottles | Baby Brezza

 How to Sterilize Baby Bottles

-Baby products such as bottles, teething toys, pacifiers and more should be sterilized on a daily basis.
-This is because your baby’s immune system is weaker especially with the younger they are.
-Daily sanitizing of these items may not be necessary for older, healthy babies, if those items are cleaned carefully after each use.
+Baby products like bottles, teething toys, pacifiers, and more should be sterilized on a daily or per-use basis.
+This is because your baby’s immune system is weaker, especially depending on how young they are; the closer to newborn they are, the more sensitive they are to bacteria and sickness. .
+Daily sanitizing of these items may not be necessary for older, healthy babies if those items are cleaned carefully after each use.
+In learning how to sanitize baby bottles and parts, though, it’s always better to be safe than sorry.

 Is sterilizing baby bottles and products even necessary?

-Sanitizing is particularly important when your baby is younger than 2 months, was born prematurely, or has a weakened immune system.
-Improperly cleaned baby bottles will also attract germs that might lead newborns to be ill.
+Sanitizing and sterilizing baby bottles is particularly important when your baby is younger than 2 months, was born prematurely, or has a weakened immune system.
+Improperly cleaned baby bottles have the potential to attract germs that might lead newborns to be ill.

 Let’s start off with some of the pros and cons of the different approaches to sterilizing bottles and pump parts.
-And then answer the million dollar question – what is the best way to sterilize and dry?
+And then answer the million dollar question – what is the best way to sterilize and dry, ultimately?

 Sterilizing by Boiling Baby Bottles